KJaebye/Robot-EVO-Learning/evo_bipedalwalker/README.md

 # Evo BipedalWalker
-The task is training a Bipedalwalker to learn control and evolve its morph for better control.
+The task is to train a Bipedalwalker to learn control and evolve its morph for better performance.

-Two difficulties of tasks are provided:
+Two levels of difficulty of tasks are provided:
 1. easy: training a Bipedalwalker on flat.
 2. hard: training a Bipedalwalker on rough terrain.